yasamanparhizkar/QVNE/README.md

 # QVNE
-## Virtual Network Embedding Problem With Quantum Optimization (Qiskit's QuadraticProgram)
+## Virtual Network Embedding Problem With Quantum Optimization (Qiskit's VQE)

 _This is my degree project for BSc in electrical engineering at the University of Tehran_